wikimedia/operations-software-transferpy/README.md

 ### Integration tests requirements

 In order to be able to to run the tests you'll need to be able to run the script localy.
 You'll need to have:
-* A *.my.cnf* file with the proper configuration
+* A remote machine with *passwordless ssh to root user*.
-* A MariaDB listening on localhost:3306
-* *pt-online-schema-change* script on your PATH
+* Then assign the variable HOST\_NAME as the remote machince hostname in TestTransfer class of transferpy/test/integration/test\_trasfer.py file.

 Then:
 ```